sckapa/Heat-Map-Shader/README.md

 # Heat-Map
-Creates a heat map for projectiles colliding with a plane
+Creates a heat map shader for projectiles colliding with a plane